anantharamc/DevelopDataProduct/index.Rmd

 Luckily, BigBox Retail Store has lot of historical customer data on customer purchases including household's pregnant status.
 This app will build a machine learning prediction model on the historical data using Random Forest and Genaralized Linear Model.

-* You will tell the app this customer's shopping list and demographic information
+* You will tell the app this customer's shopping list and demographic information.
-* App will predict whether the customer likely to have a pregant household
+* App will predict whether the customer likely to have a pregant household.

 --- .class #id